Go West! In the open air...

 Several circumstances conspire together to make west the direction to go:

 Going west means our hero(es) will be coming from the east, which means the sun will rise behind them.
 It is widely accepted that the sun is a metaphor for light and all that is good and righteous.
 Similarly, dawn is a metaphor for new beginnings and hopes.
-So going west is a sort of Visual Metaphor, showing that our hero is bringing new hopes for better life with them.
+So going west is a sort of Visual Metaphor, showing that our hero is bringing new hopes for a better life with them.
 Furthermore, from a cinematic perspective, it makes for a very heroic and awesome shot.

 Another reason has to do with recent history.
 When the European nations entered their expansionist periods, they started going north, east, and south.
 To the west was a vast and dangerous ocean.
 When Europe was running out of room, they tried going west and found a continent that was entirely new.
 So "west" became the direction of exploration, challenge, and great rewards.
 As America became colonized and then independent, and the United States purchased the Louisiana territory, the west was STILL waiting for European-descended explorers and held challenge and land for anyone who could defend their territory.
-This concept was further promoted by the discovery of gold in the western and northwestern mountains, prompting the Gold Rushes as people flocked successively further and further westward to seek riches and fortune on the frontier.
+This Manifest Destiny concept was further promoted by the discovery of gold in the western and northwestern mountains, prompting the Gold Rushes as people flocked successively further and further westward to seek riches and fortune on the frontier.
 These events are still recent in a sense to the human race, and so "west" has become associated with "frontier", "adventure" and "unknown" tropes, and the braving of great risks for great rewards.